 Blackboard (BB).
+BlackBoard will be the central platform we use for this class.
 I will post various course materials to Blackboard including the course syllabus, powerpoints, lecture notes, case discussion questions and assignments.
 Please check Blackboard regularly for any new information or materials relevant to upcoming sessions.
-Links to all Zoom sessions will be posted there as well.
+Links for all class sessions via Zoom will be posted here as well ("Join Sessions Via Zoom" - "Cloud Recordings").